Andrew Thorne: Family

-Military career
+Early military career

 Educated at Eton and the Royal Military College, Sandhurst, Thorne was commissioned as a second lieutenant into the Grenadier Guards on 2 March 1904.

+First World War

 He served in the First World War, becoming a staff captain, having been promoted to the rank of captain on 22 March 1913, then deputy assistant adjutant and quartermaster general and then deputy assistant quartermaster general in France.
 He became commanding officer of the 3rd Battalion, Grenadier Guards in 1916, and saw action in the First Battle of Ypres in 1914 and Battle of the Somme in 1916, earning the Distinguished Service Order and two Bars.
 The citation for his first Bar, appearing in The London Gazette in July 1918, reads:

 For conspicuous gallantry and devotion to duty.
 When his battalion had captured its objective in an attack he organised the consolidation of the position and supervised the placing of strong points under very heavy fire.
 It was mainly through his excellent dispositions that the battalion maintained its position against heavy enemy counter-attacks.
 He showed great coolness and ability.

 Thorne was also awarded the Legion of Honour by the President of France in 1917, and was promoted to acting lieutenant colonel in July that year as well.

-In mid-October 1918 he became commander of the 184th Infantry Brigade and with it came the temporary rank of brigadier general.
+On 14 October 1918 he became general officer commanding (GOC) of the 184th Infantry Brigade, part of the 61st (2nd South Midland) Division, and with it came the temporary rank of brigadier general although his substantive, or permanent, rank was still a major.
 Just a month after his thirty-third birthday, he was one of the youngest generals in the British Army during the First World War.

+Between the wars

 After the war Thorne became assistant military attaché at Washington, D.C.
 He then returned to the United Kingdom to attend a shortened course at the Staff College, Camberley.
 This was followed, in 1922, by him becoming a General Staff Officer (GSO) at London District.
 He served at the Staff College as an instructor from 1923 to 1925.
 He was appointed military assistant to the Chief of the Imperial General Staff at the War Office in 1925 and commanding officer of the 3rd Battalion, Grenadier Guards again in 1927.
 In 1932, he was made military attaché in Berlin for three years, where he came to know Adolf Hitler and many of his senior officers.
 He was commander of the 1st Guards Brigade at Aldershot Command in 1935, a temporary brigade commander in Palestine and Transjordan in 1936, and in 1938 he became Major General commanding the Brigade of Guards and General Officer Commanding (GOC) London District.

 At a tank demonstration February 1941, Thorne (far right) with Giffard Le Quesne Martel (Commander Royal Armoured Corps), Władysław Sikorski (C-in-C Polish Armed Forces), British Prime Minister Winston Churchill, General Charles de Gaulle (C-in-C Free French Forces), February 1941.